-New York

-DISP_X DISPUB92

-Value Description Value Description

-01 Home or self care (routine)

-90 Plan of care completed (Ambulatory Surgery data only) 1 Routine

-91 Pre-admission (Ambulatory Surgery data only)

-02 Another acute general hospital 09 Admitted as an inpatient to this hospital (Ambulatory surgery data only prior to 2001).
-10 Neonate discharged another hospital for neonatal aftercare for weight gain (Inpatient data only) 2 Short-term hospital 13 Another hospital for tertiary aftercare (Inpatient data only) 03 Skilled nursing facility 3 Skilled nursing facility 04 Intermediate care facility Intermediate care 12 Intermediate care facility for the mentally retarded 4 facility 05 Another type of institution 11 Short-term psychiatric, chronic hospital or long-term specialty hospital providing for psychiatric illnesses 5 Another type of facility 14 Domiciliary Care Facility (Inpatient data only) 06 Home under care of organized home health service organization 6 Home health care 07 Left against medical advice 7 Against medical advice 80 Home under care of a Home IV provider (Inpatient data only) 8 Home IV provider 09 Admitted as an inpatient to this hospital (ambulatory surgery data only beginning in 2001).
+New York DISP_X DISPUB92 Value Description Value Description 01 Home or self care (routine) 1 Routine 90 Plan of care completed (Ambulatory Surgery data only) 91 Pre-admission (Ambulatory Surgery data only) 02 Another acute general hospital 2 Short-term hospital 09 Admitted as an inpatient to this hospital (Ambulatory surgery data only prior to 2001).

+10 Neonate discharged another hospital for neonatal aftercare for weight gain (Inpatient data only) 13 Another hospital for tertiary aftercare (Inpatient data only) 03 Skilled nursing facility 3 Skilled nursing facility 04 Intermediate care facility 12 Intermediate care facility for the mentally retarded 4 Intermediate care facility 05 Another type of institution 11 Short-term psychiatric, chronic hospital or long-term specialty hospital providing for psychiatric illnesses 5 Another type of facility 14 Domiciliary Care Facility (Inpatient data only) 06 Home under care of organized home health service organization 6 Home health care 07 Left against medical advice 7 Against medical advice 08 Home under care of a Home IV provider (Inpatient data only) 8 Home IV provider 09 Admitted as an inpatient to this hospital (ambulatory surgery data only beginning in 2001).
 9 Admitted as an inpatient to this hospital (beginning in 2001data).
 Valid only on outpatient data.
-20 Expired 20 Died in the hospital 40 Expired at home 40 Died at home 41 Expired in a medical facility 41 Died in other medical facility 42 Expired, place unknown 42 Died, place unknown 50 Hospice - home 50 Hospice - home 51 Hospice - medical facility 51 Hospice - medical facility

-61 Transfer within institution to a Medicare approved swing bed 61 Within this institution to a hospital-based Medicare approved swing bed (added for 2000 data) 62 Discharged/transferred to another type of institution for inpatient care or referred for rehabilitation services 62 Another rehabilitation facility including rehabilitation distinct part units of a hospital (beginning in 2001 data).
-63 Discharged/transferred to another type of institution or referred for Long Term Care Services 63 Long term care hospital (beginning in 2001 data) 64 Nursing facility certified under Medicaid but not certified under Medicare (beginning in 2002 data) 71 Discharged/transferred/referred to another institution for outpatient services as specified by the discharge plan of care 71 Another institution for outpatient services (added for 2000 data) 72 Discharged/transferred/referred to this institution for outpatient services as specified by the discharge plan of care 72 This institution for outpatient services (added for 2000 data) 99 Discharged alive, destination unknown (beginning in 2001 data).
-Blank Missing Missing Any va alues not documented by the data .A Invalid DISPL Iniform is coded directly from DISPUB92 2.
+20 Expired 20 Died in the hospital 40 Expired at home 40 Died at home 41 Expired in a medical facility 41 Died in other medical facility 42 Expired, place unknown 42 Died, place unknown 43 Federal Health Care Facility 43 Federal health facility (beginning in 2003 data) 50 Hospice - home 50 Hospice - home 51 Hospice - medical facility 51 Hospice - medical facility 61 Transfer within institution to a Medicare approved swing bed 61 Within this institution to a hospital-based Medicare approved swing bed (added for 2000 data) 62 Discharged/transferred to another type of institution for inpatient 62 Another rehabilitation facility including care or referred for rehabilitation services rehabilitation distinct part units of a hospital (beginning in 2001 data).
+63 Discharged/transferred to another type of institution or referred for Long Term Care Services 63 Long term care hospital (beginning in 2001 data) 64 Nursing facility certified under Medicaid but not certified under Medicare (beginning in 2002 data) 65 Psychiatric hospital or psychiatric distinct part unit of a hospital 65 Discharged/transferred to a psychiatric hospital or psychiatric distinct part unit of a hospital (beginning in 2004 data) 71 Discharged/transferred/referred to another institution for outpatient services as specified by the discharge plan of care 71 Another institution for outpatient services (added for 2000 data) 72 Discharged/transferred/referred to this institution for outpatient services as specified by the discharge plan of care 72 This institution for outpatient services (added for 2000 data) 99 Discharged alive, destination unknown (beginning in 2001 data).
+Blank Missing Missing Any va alues not documented by the data .A Invalid DISPL Iniform is coded directly from DISP UB92.